auth0/docs/articles/integrations/office-365-custom-provisioning.md

 ![Different connections enabled for Office 365](/media/articles/integrations/office-365/office-365-different-connections.png)

-In this example Fabrikam enabled a few social accounts and a database connection for their Office 365 Third Pary application in Auth0.
+In this example Fabrikam enabled a few social accounts and a database connection for their Office 365 Third Party application in Auth0.